 Regardless of how well-behaved your dog is, you will need a leash if you are on public land.
 Not only does a leash ensure the safety of your dog and any wildlife you may encounter, but it also puts other trail users at ease who may not be comfortable around off-leash dogs.

 In my opinion, though, hands-free is simply the way to be!
-When we snowshoe on public land, I enjoy using a trekking belt (like the Howling Dog Alaska Trekking Belt).
+When snowshoeing on public land, I enjoy using a trekking belt (like the Howling Dog Alaska Trekking Belt).
 It goes around my waist and attaches to the dogs, leaving my hands free to manage my poles and camera.

 How should I clean up after my dog?

-A backpack or Indiana Jones-style satchel is a great way to pack out the dog poop.
-However, be sure to double bag it, just in case.
+A backpack or Indiana Jones-style satchel is a great way to pack out dog poop.
+However, be sure to double-bag it, just in case.
 Even better would be to train your dog to go to the bathroom before you hit the trail.
 This tip is especially true if space in your pack is limited or you have multiple dogs.

 Remember, if your dog goes on the trail, you got to stoop and scoop.
 It’s not cool to bend and pretend.